shift31/hostbase-cli/README.md

     ```
 - List all hosts

-    **Note that adding the 'x' option won't work here to prevent too much data from being output.**
+    **Note that adding the extended output (-x) option won't work here, because the Hostbase server only returns a list of hosts when a search string is null.
+This prevents too much data from being output.**

     ```bash
     hostbase hosts -s ""